 Azure Arc VM management lets you provision and manage Windows and Linux VMs hosted in an on-premises Azure Stack HCI environment.
 This feature enables IT admins create, modify, delete, and assign permissions and roles to app owners thereby enabling self-service VM management.

 Administrators can manage Arc VMs on their Azure Stack HCI clusters by using Azure management tools, including Azure portal, Azure CLI, Azure PowerShell, and Azure Resource Manager (ARM) templates.
 Using Azure Resource Manager templates, you can also automate VM provisioning in a secure cloud environment.

-To find answers to frequently asked questions about Arc VMs on Azure Stack HCI, see FAQs.
+To find answers to frequently asked questions about Arc VM management on Azure Stack HCI, see the FAQ.

 Benefits of Azure Arc VM management